Frequently Asked Questions

 Call 435-797-2028 for additional information.

 The Summer Citizens Card is mandatory.
 You will be asked to show your card at all times throughout the summer.
 It allows you to participate in any on-campus program or event.
 The card will be used as an identification card for campus services such as recreation facilities, fitness centers, computer labs, parking privileges, and a debit card for dining accounts and select discounts.
-If you registered with the program in 2015 or 2016, you must keep your Summer Citizens ID Card.
+If you registered with the program in since 2015, you must keep your Summer Citizens ID Card.
 Bring it with you, because the card is a lifetime card that is reactivated each year you register with the program.
 Everyone who did not register in 2015 or 2016 will be issued a new lifetime card.

 The Summer Citizens ID Card allows access to the Library and Computer Labs on-campus and parking privileges (campus receation pass is optional).
 Be sure to take your card with you for verification.

 Once you have registered for a Summer Citizens ID Card and/or courses, a confirmation letter will be emailed to you.
 Information about Utah State University and Cache Valley, including a coupon book offering discounts to local vendors, will be provided to you upon check-in on-campus at the Eccles Conference Center.

 Each Summer Citizen participant must have their own card.
 Your card is used to identify you as a participant in the program.
 Therefore, sharing cards is not allowed.
 Your picture and A# are on the Summer Citizens ID Card.